James4Ever0/notes/docker usage issues.md

 if you want to change ip routings or some other configurations passed when `docker run`, you need to change the file called `hostconfig.json` located in `/var/lib/docker/containers/<container_id>` with `PortBindings` sections.

-containers can only contact each other if they share the same network. better give unique ip for each container within same network.
+containers can only contact each other if they share the same network. better give unique ip for each container within same network. it can also use container name as host name instead of static ip. [tutorial](https://maximorlov.com/4-reasons-why-your-docker-containers-cant-talk-to-each-other/)